 1. Prepare the Granite Surface

 Clean the defect and around the area so that it is free from dust and dirt.
 Make sure the area is completely dry before proceeding to step 2.
+If you're looking for the perfect color match, also see this post.

 2. Apply Light Cure Acrylic